 Delaware

-A big part of the working capital that helps Delaware open its doors, invest in new projects and grow its workforce comes from long-term investments by life insurers.
-Our companies have invested $33 billion in Delaware’s economy with agricultural loans, education bonds, residential and retail mortgages and more.
-We are here to strengthen businesses and communities across the state.
+A big part of the working capital that helps Delaware open its doors to families, invest in new projects and grow its workforce comes from long-term investments by life insurers.
+Our companies have invested $34 billion in Delaware’s economy with agricultural loans, education bonds, residential and retail mortgages and more.
+We are here to strengthen communities and families across the state.

 Download Delaware Fact Sheet